asad-sangla/sqlopsstudio/docs/carbon/releases/private-preview-demo-flow.md

 33. on the terminal, show the backup file with **ls -l**

+> review note

+Making a group as a starting point it is a first class citizen Working on simple - basic core properties to provide good experience.
+And comprehensive view without cluttering

+run sqlcmd show it’s on docker / mac But showing more interesting

+also using the sqltoolsservice run mssql-scripter in integrated terminal and run the sql

+- have a small db.
+RE mssql-scripter using it.
+- open the sql, check it in, find and replace super heroe 2.
+- show the diff. check it in.
+- create database using the script.

 ## Post Demo - Areas that we need feedback